xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 ![](/post/images/deployapp/ecs-docker.png)

-This a comprehensive guide for how to containerize your Mongo/Express/React/Node (MERN) app with Docker and deploy it to Amazon Web Service (AWS) Elastic Container Service (ECS).
+This a comprehensive guide for how to containerize your Mongo-Express-React-Node (MERN) app with Docker and deploy it to Amazon Web Service (AWS) Elastic Container Service (ECS).
 I will share my research and lessons learned deploying a MERN app, including what worked, what didn't work, how I prepared the app for deployment and accomplished the deployment.

 <!--more-->